NLnetLabs/rotonda/design docs/design-fiq.md

     // Note that this filter will always return `accept`,
     // regardless of the validation.
 It's just used to
-    // set the corresponding communities on the route. action set-rov-valid-community for route {
+    // set the corresponding communities on the route. action set-rov-valid-community for route: Route {
         route.bgp.communities.add(1000:1);
         send-to standard-logger rov;
     }
-    action set-rov-unknown-community for route {
+    action set-rov-unknown-community for route: Route {
         route.bgp.communities.add(1000:2);
     }
-    action set-rov-invalid-length-community for route {
+    action set-rov-invalid-length-community for route: Route {
         route.bgp.communities.add(1000:6);
     }
-    action set-rov-invalid-asn for route {
+    action set-rov-invalid-asn for route: Route {
         route.bgp.communities.add(1000:5);
     }